Table of contents

 You don’t need major funding or expensive tools to launch the nonprofit of your dreams.
 You simply need a mission, a plan, and a platform to amplify your message.

-In this guide, we’ll walk you step-by-step through how to start your nonprofit, including how to file for an EIN number, apply for tax-exempt status, and draft your nonprofit bylaws.
-Along the way, we’ll share best practices and point out free resources so you’re set up for success, even with a zero-dollar budget.
+In this guide, we’ll walk you step-by-step through how to start a nonprofit organization.
+You’ll learn how to file for an EIN number, apply for tax-exempt status, and draft your nonprofit bylaws.
+Along the way, we’ll share best practices and free resources to set you up for success.

 What you need to know before you start a nonprofit

-Forming a nonprofit is a meaningful way to bring people together to create change in your community.
+Forming a nonprofit is a powerful way to unite people around a cause and create meaningful change in your community.
 This process may also open the door to generous tax breaks, which means you can do more with each donation you receive from supporters.
 Sounds like a win-win situation, right?

-The challenge is that starting a nonprofit in the first place isn’t easy, and keeping one running is even harder.
+The challenge is that starting a nonprofit isn’t easy, and keeping one running is even harder.
 But don’t let this news scare you!
 You can often make a bigger and better difference in the world as a nonprofit organization.

-Just keep in mind that the whole process can take anywhere from a few months to a couple of years—don’t rush it.
-You just need the right guidance and tools to make the process easier.
+Keep in mind that the process can take anywhere from a few months to a couple of years to complete, so having the right guidance and tools will make things much easier.

-How to start a nonprofit for free (or close to free!) in 10 steps
+How to start a nonprofit for free (or close to free!) in ten steps

 How much does it cost to start a nonprofit?
-Turns out you can get a lot done without a big budget, although some costs are unavoidable.
+Turns out you can get a lot done without a big budget, although some expenses are inevitable.
 The key to success—and avoiding the dreaded paperwork purgatory—is to follow clear steps.
-Most tasks are sequential, so you can’t move on until you’ve completed the previous step.

 Step 1.
 Assess the need 🤔